Disabled freight train forces train stoppage in Greensboro - NewsBreak

 GREENSBORO, N.C.
-(WGHP) — A North Carolina train has been stopped in its tracks due to a disabled freight train, according to an Amtrak Alert.
+(WGHP) — A North Carolina train was stopped in its tracks due to a disabled freight train, according to an Amtrak Alert.

-Piedmont Train 75 has been halted in its tracks in Greensboro due to a disabled freight train blocking the tracks ahead.
+Piedmont Train 75 was halted in its tracks in Greensboro due to a disabled freight train blocking the tracks ahead.
+The train is once again moving at reduced speeds and is now operating 1 hour and 20 minutes behind schedule.
 Winston-Salem teen shot after fight in parking lot on Waughtown Street, police say

-Greensboro is not the only part of North Carolina affected as Piedmont Train 74 has also been stopped in Salisbury due to the blockage.
+Greensboro is not the only part of North Carolina affected as Piedmont Train 74 was also stopped in Salisbury due to the blockage.
+It is now also in motion at reduced speeds and is now operating 1 hour and 40 minutes behind schedule.

-There is no word as to what caused the freight train to be disabled or as to when the railways will reopen.
+There is no word as to what caused the freight train to be disabled.

 Norfolk Southern has confirmed to FOX8 that a train of theirs that was traveling through Lexington derailed on Saturday morning.

 One of the train’s 132 cars reportedly derailed and there are no reports of danger to the public, according to Norfolk Southern.
-Additional personnel is en route to begin the clean-up process and the crew aboard the train is safe.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0